-In 2021, Bloomfield Township police officers were involved in 15 incidents where a driver willfully disobeyed an officer's attempt to stop the vehicle.
+In 2022, Bloomfield Township police officers were involved in 13 incidents where a driver willfully disobeyed an officer's attempt to stop the vehicle.
 Traffic violations were the primary reason for the attempted traffic stops.
-Of the 15 incidents, 12 involved an officer who made a reasonable attempt to stop the vehicle and the officer did not initiate a pursuit when the violator failed to stop, two self-terminated after losing sight of the vehicle and one incident was terminated by a supervisor due to the dangers created by the pursuit.
-Two incidents resulted in discipline for violation of department policies.
+Of the 13 incidents, 13 involved an officer who made a reasonable attempt to stop the vehicle and the officer did not initiate a pursuit when the violator failed to stop, 11 self-terminated after losing sight of the vehicle and two incidents were terminated by a supervisor due to the dangers created by the pursuit.
+No incidents resulted in discipline for violation of department policies.